jasonwryan/jasonwryan.github.com/source/contact.markdown

 ### Tip Jar ###
-If you enjoy these posts and would like to express your gratitude with a modest emolument , you are welcome to do so using [bitcoin](http://bitcoin.org/en/ 'Open source P2P money'):
+If you enjoy these posts and would like to express your gratitude with a modest emolument, you are welcome to do so using [bitcoin](http://bitcoin.org/en/ 'Open source P2P money'):
 [13VFRYdzMJX33H8kiqVkB56MhkKsvFKX5a](bitcoin:13VFRYdzMJX33H8kiqVkB56MhkKsvFKX5a)